 Packing in Flavors – Browning mushrooms enhances flavor of mushroom rice.
 Do not keep stirring mushrooms.
 Leave it to cook until browned and then flip or stir.

 Don’t skimp on garlic.
 Loads of garlic is what I have added to mushroom rice.
 Make sure you mince garlic well.
 Not a garlic fan?
 Well, reduce the quantity a bit, but do not skip it out.
 You need garlic in mushroom rice.

 I have also added a mix of red onion(since I did not have white onion) and white part of green onions.
 Why two types of onions?
 Well, because I believe both these onions have different texture and taste which only enhances the flavors.

 Finally loads of green onions is added after rice is cooked for extra crunch and freshness to the dish.

-Can You Use Leftover Rice to Make Mushroom Rice
+Can I Use Leftover Rice to Make Mushroom Rice?

-Can You Make Mushroom Rice Ahead of Time
+Can I Make Mushroom Rice Ahead of Time?

 Yes.
 Absolutely.
 Make it previous day and store it in fridge.
 Before serving, microwave it for few seconds.

 Pro-Tip : To keep rice from drying out and turning hard, add a tablespoon of two of chicken stock to mushroom rice, stir and then reheat.